Muppet Treasure Island: Production

 Following the release of The Muppet Christmas Carol (1992), it was decided that the next Muppet film would be an adaptation of a classic story.
 Co-writer Kirk R. Thatcher stated: "There were a whole bunch of ideas out there and I was most keen [on] Treasure Island and a King Arthur story with medival [sic] dragons and knights, in the end we all agreed as a group that Treasure Island was a better story for the Muppets to take on."
 In the first draft, Gonzo and Rizzo were initially written to portray two characters named Jim and Hawkins, but Thatcher explained that "the studio was nervous that they couldn't hold the emotional heart of the movie, so eventually the human Jim Hawkins was written in, and we cast Gonzo and Rizzo alongside him."
 About a hundred actors auditioned the role of Jim Hawkins, but Kevin Bishop, who did the very first audition, received the part.

 In May 1993, Brian Henson announced that the Muppets would appear in a loose film adaptation of Treasure Island.
 Filming was slated to begin in the fall in London with a tentative release date slated for spring 1994.
 While the film did not have a distributor at the time, Walt Disney Pictures had a first-look deal.
-Veteran Muppet performer Frank Oz was unavailable for most of the shooting due to scheduling conflicts with his directing career, so fellow Muppet performer Kevin Clash puppeteered his characters on set, while Oz dubbed the voices in post-production.
-Oz had already participated in a recorded read-through of the script; Clash used these recordings to help prompt his performances.
-According to Clash, Oz gave him a brief description of each of his characters prior to shooting.
-Oz described Miss Piggy as "a truck driver wanting to be a woman", and Fozzie Bear as somebody similar to Jerry Lewis.
+Veteran Muppet performer Frank Oz was unavailable for most of the shooting due to scheduling conflicts with his directing career, so fellow Muppet performer Kevin Clash puppeteered his characters Miss Piggy, Fozzie Bear, Sam Eagle and Animal on set, while Oz dubbed the voices in post-production.
+According to Clash, Oz had discussions with him about the personalities of his characters, and had also participated in a recorded read-through of the script; Clash used these recordings to help inform his performances of Oz's characters.

 Music

-The Muppet Treasure Island: Original Motion Picture Soundtrack features an instrumental score by Hans Zimmer, with additional music by Nick Glennie-Smith and Harry Gregson-Williams, as well as songs written by pop songwriters Barry Mann and Cynthia Weil.
+The Muppet Treasure Island: Original Motion Picture Soundtrack scored by Hans Zimmer, as well as songs written by pop songwriters Barry Mann and Cynthia Weil.
 The film's ending includes the reggae number "Love Power" performed by Ziggy Marley and the Melody Makers, which was released as a single and promoted with a music video featuring Marley and some Muppets with dreadlocks.